mujko1/Klima-Viewer/README.md

 ## Installation
 Before you can run the development server you have to install some neccessarly libraries:
 - node.js
-- nodemon (We use it to have to possibility of a hot deploy.
+- nodemon (We use it to have the possibility of a hot deploy.
 But you can also use node)
 - mongoDB

 Go to the root project, api and cron-jobs-node folder and run following command to install all packages: